 It may also increase metabolism, regulate neurotransmitters, and boost oxygen transport to the brain.

 Many clinical trials have been conducted on the effectiveness of ginkgo biloba as a medicinal herb for treating Alzheimer’s disease and dementia.
 While some clinical trials have shown promising results other have found the herb ineffective.

 It was originally used in ancient Chinese medicine as a treatment for asthma.

-In Germany gingko biloba has been regarded for some time to have potential in the treatment of Parkinson’s disease.
-Some studies have shown that the herb may reverse brain damage caused by exposure to toxic chemicals and that it has long-acting positive effect on the metabolism of sugar and oxygen in the brain.
+In Germany, gingko biloba has been regarded for some time to have potential in the treatment of Parkinson’s disease.
+Some studies have shown that the herb may reverse brain damage caused by exposure to toxic chemicals and that it has a long-acting positive effect on the metabolism of sugar and oxygen in the brain.

 Numerous European studies indicate that ginkgo increases both short-term and long-term memory in people with age-related memory impairment or impairment in learning ability.